 Featured Route For Tarryall Tower

-This is probably the easiest way to the top.
-The routes ascends one of the cracks on the north side.
+This is the original route to the technical summit of Tarryall Tower; probably the easiest way to the top.
+The biggest pitons available in 1967 were 1/2" ring angles so the hand crack crux had to be done as a long run-out.
+Tarryall Tower.
+Photo by Bob Witters.
 Dick went up first and tried the left of a pair of cracks.
-It was too rotten, so Bob led through, up the right crack.
-One of the photos shows Dick Yeatts belaying in the left crack and Bob Witters starting up his lead to the top....[more]
+It was too rotten, so Bob led through, and jammed the right hand crack with little protection. up the right crack.
+One of the photos shows Dick Yeatts belaying in the left crack and Bob...[more]
 Browse More Classics in CO

 BETA PHOTO: West Face of Tarryall.
 The lines are my estimate ...

 The west side.
 The cracks on the left are very ha...

 BETA PHOTO: the splitter offwidth on the Tarryall Tower